Executive Certificate in Nonprofit Leadership

 Graduates of the Executive Certificate program will return home equipped with the knowledge, skills, and inspiration to manage in fast-paced, resource-constrained, mission-driven environments that characterize today’s nonprofit sector.

-Following a welcome by program leaders, introductions, and an on-boarding activity, we will discuss participants’ expectations for the 2022 Executive Certificate in Nonprofit Leadership and identify norms and standards for our learning community.
-We will conclude with an overview of the curriculum with special reference to the expectations identified earlier.
+Following a welcome by program leaders, introductions, and an onboarding activity, we will discuss participants' expectations for the 2025 Executive Certificate in Nonprofit Leadership and identify norms and standards for our learning community.
+We will conclude with an overview of the curriculum.

 In this session, we will engage in a lively discussion of what leadership means for each of us.
 Together, we will examine the special challenges of leadership in the nonprofit sector.
 Finally, we will share the leadership development goals that each of us bring to the Executive Certificate program.